Carnegie Museum of Natural History - Paleobotany

 Researchers should respect the following rights statement:

+The publisher and rights holder of this work is Carnegie Museums.
 This work is licensed under a Creative Commons Attribution Non Commercial (CC-BY-NC 4.0) License.

 GBIF Registration